dilshadmohammed/Ganaura/README.md

 # Install dependencies
 npm install
-# or if you use yarn
-yarn install

 # Start the development server
 npm run dev
-# or
-yarn dev

 ```

 The frontend will be available at http://localhost:5173/